 The authors are responsible for ensuring they have permission from their collaborators to publicly archive research materials.
 Similarly, authors who wish to publicly archive third-party material in their data and materials, must ensure have the proper authority or permission agreement in order to do so.

 Authors are also responsible for attaching a license to their data and other materials.
-IA suggests datasets and otehr material are provided with an open license.
+We suggest datasets and other materials are provided with an open licence.
 See http://creativecommons.org/choose/ for more details.
+Our default licence is CC-BY 3.0.